-Figure 6.
-Groundwater Elevations in Culebra Wells for 2022 Reporting Period

 Figure 7.
-Groundwater Elevation Response in USGS-4 and USGS-8 to Pumping USGS-1
+Groundwater Elevations in Culebra Wells, 2023 Reporting Period

 Figure 8.
+Groundwater Elevation Response in USGS-4 and USGS-8 to Pumping USGS-1, 2023 Reporting Period

-Water Elevations in Reentry Well DD-1 and LRL-7
+Figure 9.
+Groundwater Elevations in Reentry Well DD-1 and LRL-7, 2008 through 2023

 Fluid levels in the detonation cavity are monitored by well DD-1 and in the Coach drift by well LRL-7; both wells are in the Salado Formation.
-The hydrograph for wells DD-1 and LRL-7 are shown in Figure 8.
+The hydrograph for wells DD-1 and LRL-7 are shown in Figure 9.
 The water elevations in these wells are likely not indicative of the Salado Formation because of their connection to the large unnatural openings and their use for disposal of liquid waste during site cleanup activities in the late 1960s and 1970s.
-Water elevations in well LRL-7 (primary vertical axis) indicate that water levels are no longer rising and have recovered from the last sampling event in January 2011.
-Water elevations in well DD-1 (secondary vertical axis) indicate that water levels continue to rise in this well at a rate of approximately 10 ft per year.
+Water elevations in well LRL-7 (primary vertical axis) have stabilized and are no longer rising and have recovered from the last sampling event in January 2011.
+Water elevations in well DD-1 (secondary vertical axis) continue to rise at a rate of approximately 10 ft per year.
 Factors that influence water levels in wells LRL-7 and DD-1 include the slow refilling of the detonation cavity by the limited groundwater flow within the Salado, remnant pressure effects associated with the detonation, the plastic nature of the Salado Formation, and injections of liquefied waste material associated with past disposal activities.
-Water elevations from wells DD-1 and LRL-7 are approximate because borehole deviation data are not available for these wells (Figure 8).
+Water elevations from wells DD-1 and LRL-7 are approximate because borehole deviation data are not available for these wells (Figure 9).